tsackton/taelgarverse/docs/people/sembarans/cedric.md

 </div>

 A transman who lived in [Underhill](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/underhill.md>), he was killed by a zombie during the [Undead Attacks in Sembara](<../../events/1700s/1720/01/undead-attacks-in-sembara.md>) along with his unborn child.
-He lived at [Tumbledown Farm](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/tumbledown-farm.md>), and was quiet and preferred the company of his husband (a solider in the [Army Garrison of Cleenseau](<../../groups/sembaran-army/army-garrison-of-cleenseau.md>)) to large groups.
+He lived at [Tumbledown Farm](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/tumbledown-farm.md>), and was quiet and preferred the company of his husband (a soldier in the [Army Garrison of Cleenseau](<../../groups/sembaran-army/army-garrison-of-cleenseau.md>)) to large groups.

 He was found near [Auloutte](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/auloutte.md>) by [Gideon Thorne](<gideon-thorne.md>) and some other fishers.